mccreed13/portaOneTest/README.md

 Test from PortaOne.
 "Become A Developer 2024".

 Program counts maximal, minimal, average, median number.
-Also finds the biggest minimal and maximal orders from whole file.
+Also finds the largest minimal and maximal sequences of numbers from a whole file.

 To set own file with numbers, you should set it full path in file.properties in file.path.
 Please enter a path like this:
 'Disk name':/.../'File name'.
 Example: C:/Users/alapu/Downloads/10m.txt.